-Infectious conjunctivitis, whether bacterial or viral, can be quite contagious, so contact with the patient's tears through used handkerchiefs and towels should be avoided.
+Infectious pink eye, whether bacterial or viral, can be quite contagious, so contact with the patient's tears through used handkerchiefs and towels should be avoided.
 Handwashing after contact with the patient helps to prevent spread of the infection.

 Allergies tend to cause a type of conjunctivitis that produces a discharge.
 Some kinds of allergies, like hay fever, make the eyes very itchy, while others may merely produce a chronic redness.
-Finally, environmental irritants such as smoke or fumes may cause conjunctivitis.
-Any type of conjunctivitis is aggravated by dryness of the eyes.
+Finally, environmental irritants such as smoke or fumes may be a cause.
+Any type of pink eye is aggravated by dryness of the eyes.

 There are several eye diseases that also produce a red eye and which can lead to blindness unless recognized and treated.
 It is important to avoid confusing them with conjunctivitis, so a medical evaluation of a red eye by an ophthalmologist is always a good idea.
 This is especially important if pain, blurred vision, or severe light sensitivity are present, since these symptoms are not typically found in simple conjunctivitis.
 Pain, blurred vision, or severe light sensitivity may signal the presence of glaucoma, an ulcer of the eye, or an inflammation of the inside of the eye.

 Eye disease can occur at any age.
 Many eye diseases do not cause symptoms until the disease has done damage.
 Since most blindness is preventable if diagnosed and treated early, regular medical examinations by an eye doctor are very important.

 Blepharitis, or chronic inflammation of the eyelids, is a very common eye infection.
 Symptoms typically include irritation, itchiness, and occasionally redness.
 Blepharitis can begin in early childhood, producing "granulated eyelids," or it may develop in later adulthood.
 Blepharitis is not contagious; however, it can be chronic.
 Blepharitis may appear in several forms, such as seborrheic or ulcerative.
 Both types of blepharitis occur in individuals of all ages, particularly those with abnormally oily skin of the scalp and face or seborrhea, or in acne rosacea - a skin condition.